ray-x/navigator.lua/README.md

   - treesitter (list treesitter symbols, object analysis)
   - lsp-signature (better signature help)

-The plugin can be loaded lazily (packer `opt = true` ), And it will check if optional plugins existence and load those plugins only if they existed.
+The plugin can be loaded lazily (packer `opt = true` ), And it will check if optional plugins existence and load those plugins only if they exists.

-The terminal will need to be able to output nerdfont and emoji correctly.
+Terminal nerdfont and emoji capacity.
 I am using Kitty with nerdfont (Victor Mono).

-## Integrate with mason (williamboman/mason.nvim)
+## Integrate with williamboman/mason.nvim

 If you are using mason and would like to use the lsp servers installed by mason.
 Please set